seydx/bravia/README.md

 # Sony BRAVIA

 Node.js module for discovering and controlling Sony BRAVIA Android TVs.
 This module allows you retrieve all the available service protocol API methods and invoke any of them.
+All methods return a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 ## Setup